veganaize/closure-compiler/Writing-Compiler-Pass.md

       }
     }

-Any compiler passes should implement com.google.javascript.jscomp.CompilerPass providing the process() method.
+Any compiler passes should implement `com.google.javascript.jscomp.CompilerPass` providing the `process()` method.
 The compiler will execute this method when the pass is scheduled to run.
 The Abstract Syntax Tree (AST) will be passed into our new pass.
 The externs tree contains all the extern definition provided by the user with --externs.
 The root tree contains all the source code for the compilation.

 # Traversing the AST

-We can traverse the tree with our own recursion with the Node's getFirstChild() getLastChild() and getNext() functions.
-However the compiler has serveral traversal tools that simplify this process.
+We can traverse the tree with our own recursion with the Node's `getFirstChild()`, `getLastChild()` and `getNext()` functions.
+However, the compiler has several traversal tools that simplify this process.
 We will use

     package com.google.javascript.jscomp;